chz05/assassyn/python/assassyn/ramulator2/ramulator2.md

 - Request sequence
 - Simulation parameters

-This validates that the language bindings correctly interface with the core `libramulator.so` library and maintain behavioral consistency across different programming languages.
+This validates that the language bindings correctly interface with the core `libramulator` library (with OS-appropriate extension) and maintain behavioral consistency across different programming languages and operating systems.